Charles Saatchi: Marriages

 Saatchi first met Doris Lockhart Dibley (as she was then known) in 1965 when she was a copy group head above him at Benton & Bowles.
 She was a native of Memphis, Tennessee, and Kevin Goldman describes her as "a sophisticated woman who spoke several languages, knew a great deal about art and wine and who had graduated from Smith College and the Sorbonne".
 She became known during their marriage as an art and design journalist, with particular knowledge of American art and minimalism.
 They lived together for six years before getting married in 1973 and divorcing in 1990.

 Saatchi's second wife was Kay Hartenstein (to whom he was married from 1990 to 2001), an American Condé Nast advertising executive from Little Rock, Arkansas.
 Together they have a daughter, Phoebe.

 In 2003, Saatchi married his third wife, British journalist, author and cook Nigella Lawson.
 In January 2011, Saatchi and Lawson moved from their former home in Belgravia to a new home in Chelsea, London.
 This was a double fronted seven-bedroom villa converted from its former use as a warehouse and 200 metres from Saatchi's contemporary art gallery in King's Road.
 They lived with her two children Cosima and Bruno, as well as Phoebe.

 In June 2013, while dining at Scott's, a London seafood restaurant, Saatchi was photographed with his hands around Lawson's throat.
 The day after the pictures were published, Saatchi said they were misleading and depicted only a "playful tiff".
 He was formally cautioned for assault and voluntarily accepted the caution following an investigation by the police.

 In early July of the same year it was announced that the couple were to divorce.
 Lawson cited ongoing unreasonable behaviour in her divorce petition.
 On 31 July 2013, seven weeks after the incident, Saatchi and Lawson were granted a decree nisi.
 They reached a private financial settlement.
 R v Grillo and Grillo, a trial for fraud involving the former couple's two Italian-born personal assistants, sisters Elisabetta and Francesca Grillo, began on 27 November 2013.

 In the same year Saatchi began a relationship with Trinny Woodall, an English beauty entrepreneur and author.
+The couple has split.